School Climate

 A note on equity and school climate

 A positive school climate equals an equitable school climate.
-As David Hutchinson, past president of the Pennsylvania School Boards Association stated, “You can’t have equity without attention to climate, and you can’t have a good school climate without attention to equity.” https://www.nasbe.org/creating-equitable-school-climates/
+As David Hutchinson, past president of the Pennsylvania School Boards Association, stated, “You can’t have equity without attention to climate, and you can’t have a good school climate without attention to equity.”

-• Educators should educate themselves to understand how demographics such as socio-economic status, race/ethnicity, gender, or ability levels impacts stakeholder perceptions on school climate.
+• Educators should educate themselves to understand how demographics such as socio-economic status, race/ethnicity, gender, or ability levels impact stakeholder perceptions of school climate.

-• How can your district improve response rates from all stakeholder and diverse groups?
+• How can your district improve response rates from all stakeholders and diverse groups?

 • What can you do to make school a welcoming and safe place for all students?